Singapore's great when it comes to art too! Here are some amazing exhibitions to see out the rest of this year.

-If you missed out on Yayoi Kusama’s brilliant Life is the Heart of a Rainbow, well, that’s unfortunate.
-How about some art inspired by hell, gritty Singapore suburban scenes, interactive art and hanging out with the Impressionists?
-We don’t mean to humblebrag: we do have some of the world’s most impressive art museums and galleries in town.
-Here’s how to hit the art scene in Singapore for the rest of 2017…
+If you missed out on Yayoi Kusama’s brilliant Life is the Heart of a Rainbow exhibit earlier this year, well, that’s unfortunate.
+We don’t mean to humblebrag: but we do have some of the world’s most impressive art museums and galleries in town, so it’s highly likely that there’s a handful of other cool exhibitions around the corner.
+From photography to the classic paintings of the Impressionists era, here’s how to hit the art scene in Singapore for the rest of 2017…

 Colours of Impressionism: Masterpieces From The Musee D’orsay